Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Craigieburn - South has 73 active public transport stops offering a mix of train and bus services.
-These stops are served by 18 different routes, facilitating 15,329 weekly passenger trips in total.
-The area's transport accessibility is deemed good, with residents on average situated 231 meters from the nearest stop.
+Craigieburn - South has 73 active public transport stops.
+These are served by 18 different routes, offering a total of 15,329 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 231 meters from the nearest stop.

 Frequently Asked Questions - Transport